 More information about the gym can be found on their website: Pure Gym Sunderland.
 For more Sunderland related posts on our blog click here: Sunderland.
 For more leisure centre related blog posts click here: leisure centre.
 For other local discounts and special offers on our blog click here: local discounts and special offers.

 If you’re looking for hotel accommodation near Newcastle Road in Sunderland our bed and breakfast availability is here: online booking.
 Room information including photographs can be found on the bedrooms page of our website.

-Home > Tyne & Wear > South Shields > Blog: Haven Point Leisure Centre To Open In October
+Home > Tyne & Wear > South Shields > Haven Point

 Haven Point leisure centre will contain a 25-metre competition pool, an 18-metre learner pool – both with adjustable floors.
 The learner pool will also include leisure areas including flumes, sprays, bubble pools and water play.
 Also inside will be a sauna and steam room, gym, two dance studios, a rooftop gallery/terrace and an amphitheatre.

-The photgraph above shows Haven Point swimming pool and leisure complex under construction with Beach Road, South Marine Park and Seaview Terrace in the background.
+The photograph above shows Haven Point swimming pool and leisure complex under construction with Beach Road, South Marine Park and Seaview Terrace in the background.

 You can take a look inside Haven Point in the video below…

 For more Haven Point South Shields related posts on our blog click here: Haven Point.
 For more leisure centre related blog posts click here: leisure centre.
 For more swimming pool related blog posts click here: swimming pool.
 For more South Shields related blog posts click here: South Shields.